Is There a Federal Defamation Statute of Limitations?

 The Discovery Rule

-The discovery rule is a rule in most states that has an exception on the statute of limitations that is active until you become aware of the defamatory statement.
+The discovery rule in most states has an exception on the statute of limitations that is active until you become aware of the defamatory statement.

 In some instances, the courts assert that the discovery date is when the victim should have discovered the defamatory statements or publications if they were a person of reasonable diligence.